whereswaldon/seedhammer/README.md

 ### License

-The files is this repository are in the public domain as described in the [LICENSE](LICENSE) file, expect files in directories with their own LICENSE files.
+The files is this repository are in the public domain as described in the [LICENSE](LICENSE) file, except files in directories with their own LICENSE files.